Field Labeling Quick Topics

 Markings

-To ensure the electrical safety integrity of equipment, field evaluations focus on a number of key areas of the equipment construction.
+To ensure the electrical safety integrity of the tool, field evaluations focus on a number of key areas of the tool’s construction.

-The following summarize the fundamental methods of field evaluations:
+The following summarizes the fundamental testing methods of a field evaluation:

-1. Typically, products that are UL listed do NOT need a field label.
-BUT, if 2 or more UL listed tools are joined to perform a special action, the UL listing is nullified and the tools must be field labeled.
+- Typically, tools that are NRTL listed do not need field evaluation services to be performed on them.
+But, if 2 or more NRTL-listed tools are joined to perform a special action, the NRTL listing is nullified and the tools must be field labeled.

-2. Products that are custom built or one of a kind need a field label.
+- Tools that are custom built or one of a kind need a field evaluation.

-3. If an Authority having jurisdiction (city inspector) says you need a UL or NRTL, they are saying you need a field label (see 1 and 2 above).
+- If an Authority Having Jurisdiction (AHJ/city inspector) says you need a UL or NRTL, they are saying you need a field label (see 1 and 2 above) and they can request these field evaluation services at their sole discretion.

 Electrical